It’s important to take care of both your mind and body. It will pay off in many ways, including:

 Caring for your physical health through proper diet and nutrition

-- Make an effort to have more home-cooked meals.
+- Have more home-cooked meals.
 This can help encourage healthy eating.
 Also, it promotes more family time.

-- Let your kids help plan what to eat.
+- Let your kids help plan menus.
 Kids love to help make meals and snacks.

 - Keep healthy snacks on hand to help kids make good choices.
 Have more fresh fruits, vegetables, and whole grains.
-Have fewer chips and sweets.
+Have fewer chips and sweets in the house.

-- Breakfast helps jump start the day.
-It provides fuel for an active lifestyle and gives you and your child the energy to think faster and more clearly.
+- Eat breakfast.
+It helps jump start the day, and provides fuel for an active lifestyle and gives you and your child the energy to think faster and more clearly.

 - Play “Put the Fork Down” at meals.
 Put your forks down between bites and take turns sharing your day.

-- Balance.
+- Strive for balance.
 Balance what you eat to meet your need for nutrition and enjoyment.

-- Variety.
+- Seek variety.
 Enjoy all foods from important food groups (fruits, vegetables, lean sources of protein, low-fat dairy, and whole grains).

-- Moderation.
+- Everything in moderation.
 Focus on feeling comfortable instead of being too full after you eat.
 Use moderation when choosing less nutritious foods.

 A food and activity journal can help you understand your eating patterns.
 Also, it can help you find ways to make simple, healthy changes.
 Ask your family doctor about how to get started.